Convert Between bool (True/False) and Other Types in Python

 # True

-Since bool is a subclass of int, True and False can be treated as integers in calculations.
+Because bool is a subclass of int, Boolean values can be used in arithmetic operations:

 print(True + True)